cardano-foundation/CIPs/CPS-????/README.md

 The second is front-running or more generally the various kinds of activity often discussed as MEV (“miner-extractable value”) in other blockchains.
 This is an inevitable consequence of non-determinism: since the user has not specified exactly how things happen, the system or the actors within it are free to arrange the eventual fulfilment in a way that is maximally profitable for them.
 This is a major topic, but one that needs to be addressed (or explicitly allowed) by an intent-processing system.

+In the case of Cardano, since we are starting from full determinism, any additional non-determinism needs to be chosen by the user, so hopefully the opportunities for exploitation will be fairly opted into.
+For example, a swap intent that leaves the counterparty open should not lead to unexpected fees: the only thing that can happen non-deterministically is the choice of counterparty and whether or not the intent is fulfilled at all.

 ## Use cases